FAQs - Frequently Asked Questions

 Yes - it is sent out weekly and a copy is available on the website or via the school office.

 15. What is the best time to talk to the teacher if I have a question?

 We would discourage parents from trying to talk to a teacher in the morning as they are busy preparing for the school day.
 We would advise you to speak to the teacher at the end of the school day after all the children have been dismissed.
 We can also make appointments in the school office for parents to see the class teacher or another member of staff.

 16. Is there before and after school provision?

 We now have our own 'in-house' wrap around service Rainbow Wrap Around Care.
 This operates Monday to Friday 7.30am - 8.45am and 3.15pm - 6pm.

 At Baring we offer a variety of clubs for different age groups.
 These may run before school from 8am (not including breakfast) or after school from 3.30 -4.30pm.
 Clubs change every term and you will always be notified in the first week of the new term so you can apply.

 17. How can parents get involved?

 We encourage parents to get involved in various ways from attending trips to individual reading.
-We have a small fundraising team “Friends of Baring” and would welcome new members with new ideas and contacts.
-If you work for a company that is able to sponsor or donate to fundraising in the school please email firstname.lastname@example.org subject: fundraising.
+If you have a child at Baring you are automatically a member of our PTFA.
+We welcome new members onto our committee at our annual AGM but we always need help with new ideas and contacts.
+If you work for a company that is able to sponsor or donate to fundraising in the school please email email@example.com subject: fundraising.